ibnHatab/env-at-picon/README.txt

 	.inputrc	 - ?
 	.vimrc		 - vim config for trace reading :ic and :mounse

+You can adapt this command to do the job for you: for i in `find env/ -maxdepth 1 | sed -e '1d'`; do ln -s $i; done

 2. Get Erlang test tools

 mkdir libs; cd libs